-Bill and I had a good first MITP that day and I finished in 3:53:37 (8:55 pace).
-We enjoyed the race so much that we decided to make it an annual event!
+Bill and I had a great first MITP that day and I finished in 3:53:37 (8:55 pace).
+Bill finished his very first marathon with a time of 3:46:05 and I couldn’t have been more proud of him!
+We enjoyed the race so much that we decided to make it an annual event.

-In 2001 we returned to run MITP with several runners that I had coached that summer and fall.
+In 2001 we returned to run Marathon In The Parks with several runners I had coached that summer and fall.
+It had rained hard in the days leading up to race day, and little did we know how much water we would be running through during the middle section of the course.
 It was extremely foggy as we drove over and at the start of the race.
 We could barely see each other until several miles in and the fog lifted.
-It was quite cold and the moisture from the fog had frozen along the course in a couple of places.
+It was quite cold and the moisture from the fog and the previous day’s rain had frozen along the course in a couple of places.
 Volunteers were stationed at those places to ask us to slow down and be very careful on those slippery spots.

-The main thing that I remember from that year was that it was run on November 18th, my dad’s birthday.
-All along the course there were signs wishing someone a happy birthday (I don’t remember the name), but after the race when I called my dad to tell him all about my race, I told him that he’d had a birthday buddy running along the course with me.
-I finished that year in 3:49:05 (8:44 pace).
+That particular year the race was run on November 18th, my dad’s birthday.
+All along the course there were signs wishing someone a happy birthday, but later when I called my dad to tell him all about my race (as I always did), I told him that he’d had a birthday buddy running along the course with me.

 In the picture below Bill is happy to have gotten another PR at what had become (and would continue to be) his favorite marathon.
 He liked the mid-November timing and felt that was the perfect time for him to peak for a race.

-The race finished in downtown Bethesda, so there was usually a pretty good crowd cheering the finishers in!
+The race finished in downtown Bethesda so there was usually a pretty good crowd cheering for the finishers.
 Even though Miles wasn’t running, he came to cheer us on!

-Here I’m posing with some of my runners that had coached that year.
-The couple on the right had just completed their first marathon!
+My runners that I had coached that year all had a great day, and the couple on the right had just completed their first marathon!
 My running buddy Terri is standing next to me.
 I met her through coaching, and we have run many marathons together since then.
-A few of the other runners had already left by the time we took this picture.
+Some of the other runners from our group had already left by the time we took this picture.

-Of course Bill and I returned in 2004 to run in what was now a must do race.
+Of course, Bill and I returned in 2004 to run in what was now a must-do race.
 Little did we know that this would be the last year that Montgomery County Road Runners would be putting on this race.
 It has since been replaced with a half marathon that’s run along parts of the same course.
-I happened to run my slowest MITP in 2004.
+I happened to run my slowest Marathon in the Parks in 2004.
 I ran a 4:30:24 (10:19 pace).
-Bill just happened to run his fastest, and ran his PR race that day!
+Bill just happened to run his fastest, and ran his PR race that day.
 He ran a 3:31:07 and missed qualifying for Boston by eight seconds!
 His qualifying time was 3:30:00, but at that time Boston gave you those 59 seconds to the next minute, so his qualifying time was really 3:30:59.
-Around mile 20 his calf started cramping a little so he stopped to stretch for a few minutes, and that cost him a BQ.
+Around mile 20 his calf started cramping a little so he stopped to stretch for a few minutes and that cost him a BQ.

 Because Bill was flying along the course an hour ahead of me that day, he was able to go up to the race announcer before I finished and tell the announcer that it was my birthday.
 Since it was a relatively small race, the announcer was able to announce many runners by name as they finished.
 When Bill saw me coming down the final stretch, he pointed me out to the announcer and I was wished a happy birthday as I came running down the chute.
 It was awesome! 🙂